cryptocopycats/contracts/README.md

 ## MoonCats

+> MoonCatRescue is an exploration of user-discoverable blockchain assets.
+> Users "mine" for MoonCats in their browser.
+> After MoonCats are "mined", they can be put up for adoption,
+> adoptions can be requested, they can be given away,
+> and they can be permanently named.
+>
+> Launched in August 2017 with 25,600 non-fungible tokens (NFTs) to rescue,
+> pre the ERC721 standard.

 ### /mooncats - MoonCatRescue

 Etherscan

 - MoonCatResuce, see contract address [`0x60cd862c9c687a9de49aecdc3a99b74a4fc54ab6`](https://etherscan.io/address/0x60cd862c9c687a9de49aecdc3a99b74a4fc54ab6#code)

-> MoonCatRescue is an exploration of discoverable blockchain assets

 For more see [**Inside the MoonCatRescue Blockchain Contract / Service »**](mooncats)